ccs-ucb/290Q/assets/labs/L2-intro-html/tools-and-html.md

 <hr>
 ```

+**Excersise:** Add the code above into you page and edit it to include a link to the webpage of whatever lab you are a part of, and replace my email with your email address.

 ### Comments
-You can add comments to your code using the syntax `<!-- Comment goes here -->`.
+Comments can help you identify what each piece of code does.
+They're ignored by the browser, so they don't interfere with the html.
+You can add comments to your code using the following syntax: `<!-- Comment goes here -->`.
 Let's add comments to the codeblocks we have created so far.
 Here's the code in full:

 ```html
 <!DOCTYPE html>